tier4/ota-client/docs/README.md

 Build the docker image with Dockerfile created above and export rootfs image from the docker instance.

-Metadata generation now support optional zstd compression, files can be compressed will be compressed and saved to another folder.
+Metadata generation now support optional zstd compression, files that can be compressed(file size or compression ratio reach threshold) will be compressed and saved to another folder.
 Note that the original files will still be kept under main rootfs folder.

 ```bash
 docker build -t ota-image .